hsiangwei0903/CaMo/README.md

 # Camera Motion Grounded Evaluation and Training for Vision-Language Models

-This repository contains the code and resources for training and evaluating Vision-Language Models (VLMs) with a focus on camera motion understanding and spatial intelligence.
+This repository contains the code for paper Towards Genuine Spatial Intelligence: Camera Motion Grounded Evaluation and Training for Vision-Language Models.

 ## 🚀 Quick Links